lichess-org/chessground/README.md

   selected: null,         // square currently selected "a1" | null
   coordinates: true,      // display board coordinates as square ::after elements
   viewOnly: false,        // don't bind events: the user will never be able to move pieces around
+  minimalDom: false,      // don't use square elements.
+Optimization to use only with viewOnly
   highlight: {
     lastMove: true,       // add last-move class to squares
     check: true,          // add check class to squares